-The fresh water fill valve located in the service compartment near the water hook-up determines whether the city water is going through the water system or into the fresh water tank.
+The fresh water fill valve located in the water compartment near the water hook-up determines whether the city water is going through the water system or into the fresh water tank.
 The excess water will be vented from an overflow vent pipe onto the ground when the tank capacity has been reached.
 This pipe is installed in the fresh water tank to prevent tank rupture from overfilling.
+For more information about the fresh water tank fill valves, refer to the Fresh Water Valve Overview in Newgle.

-Fresh Water Valves
+Fresh Water Tank Drains

 Fresh water tank drains are located a few inches in front of or beside the fresh water tank and are connected to the fresh water tank with a 1/2" or 1" water line.

-Whenever possible, drain the fresh water tank before traveling or only carry what you will need to get to your destination.
-Water in the tank will reduce the carrying capacity of the coach.
+Whenever possible, drain the fresh water tank before traveling or only carry what you will need to get to your destination, as water in the tank will reduce the carrying capacity of the coach.
 All of the water should be drained from the fresh water system when the coach is not in use for more than one week to prevent stagnant water and reduce organic growth.
-To drain the fresh water tank, open the low point drain valve located near the fresh water tank.